-- Your lecturer or assignment briefing may specify the expected length of your notes on critical outputs met your expectations in this context. - You should clearly identify shortfalls, poor performance, and especially inaccuracies in content. - should not be a substitute for.
+- Although a sharing link may satisfy most of the TOPIC requirements, your use of a GenAl tool in an academic context always requires you to supplement this with some reflection on the process. - Your lecturer or assignment briefing may specify the expected length of your notes on critical reflection, but at minimum you should provide particular detail on how the tool's functionality and outputs met your expectations in this context. - · You should clearly identify shortfalls, poor performance, and especially inaccuracies in content. - Your goal is to be clear about how the GenAl tool(s) contributed to your work and to be distinct about your own competence and capability in these areas of knowledge, which Al is not and should not be a substitute for.